translate/pootle/docs/features/permissions.rst

 and set the specific rights for that user.
 This is only necessary if the user does not yet have their own set of rights defined.

-Users who selected the language or project in their profile settings will be listed as the project or language team.
-After that follows a list of all registered users.

 .. _permissions#removing_a_user:

 Removing a user
 ^^^^^^^^^^^^^^^

-To reset a user's rights to the default rights, select the tick box next to their name and permissions list.
+To reset some user's rights to the default rights, select the "Delete" tick box next to their name and permissions list.
 When you submit, their rights will be reset to the default rights.

 .. warning::